tillersystems/TestiOS/README.md

 For example: 1 + 2 + 34 – 5 + 67 – 8 + 9 = 100.
 Formatted as "1+2+34-5+67-8+9".

-ps: you're on a git, don't forget it ;)
+PS: you're on a git, don't forget it ;)